1. What every clinician should know

 Establishing the diagnosis

-The American College of Obstetricians and Gynecologists (ACOG) currently recommends a two-step process for screening and diagnosis, starting with a 50 gram,1-hour glucose challenge and progressing to a 100 gram, 3-hour glucose tolerance test if the challenge is positive (
+The American College of Obstetricians and Gynecologists (ACOG) currently recommends a two-step process for screening and diagnosis, starting with a 50 gram,1-hour glucose challenge and progressing to a 100 gram, 3-hour glucose tolerance test if the challenge is positive (Table I).

 Both ACOG and the American Diabetes Association (ADA) recommend that at the first prenatal visit patients with risk factors be tested for undiagnosed type 2 diabetes.
 Standard diagnostic criteria are utilized.

-The ADA further recommends that pregnant women not known to have diabetes be tested for GDM at 24-28 weeks, preferably using a 75 gram, 2-hour oral glucose tolerance test (
+The ADA further recommends that pregnant women not known to have diabetes be tested for GDM at 24-28 weeks, preferably using a 75 gram, 2-hour oral glucose tolerance test (Table II) or by the two-step process recommended by ACOG.

-The World Health Organization (WHO), the International Diabetes Federation (IDF), and the International Federation of Gynecology and Obstetrics (FIGO) recommend the one-step process (
+The World Health Organization (WHO), the International Diabetes Federation (IDF), and the International Federation of Gynecology and Obstetrics (FIGO) recommend the one-step process (Table II) as well as testing for type 2 diabetes at the first prenatal visit for patients with risk factors.

 Rationale for the new diagnostic criteria